The Planting Hope Company Inc.: Planting Hope Adds Two Board of Directors Members

 - These changes add one new board seat, bringing total company director seats to six.

 - Jessica Gleeson - FOODSERVICE AND CHINA EXPERTISE: Jessica has served on the Planting Hope Advisory board as lead advisor since July 2023, and was helpful with the Company's evaluation and acquisition of Argo Tea.
-Jessica resides in Shanghai where she is currently the CEO of Brighter Beauty; she moved to Shanghai in 2007 when she was tasked with launching Starbucks into China after seven years on the Starbucks management team in Seattle.
+Jessica resides in Shanghai where she is currently the CEO of Brighter Beauty; she was an early member of the Starbucks International team tasked with onboarding and growing markets across Asia-Pacific.
+She moved to Shanghai in 2007 to develop and execute the strategies needed to build China into Starbucks second home market.
 Jessica spent four years scaling Starbucks across Greater China, then opted to remain-in country ongoing, taking a leadership role with The Walt Disney Company, and subsequently with Claire's Accessories.
-With more than a decade of expertise in developing top-quality cutting edge café experiences, Jessica has strong knowledge around optimizing world-class café processes and operations.
-Over the past 15 years of developing Western businesses in China, Jessica has become an expert in the strategic and cultural approach to ensuring a solid foundation and ongoing success in one of the world's largest and fastest-growing and evolving marketplaces.
+With more than a decade of expertise in developing top-quality cutting edge café experiences, Jessica has strong knowledge on optimizing world-class café processes, product innovation and designing to scale.
+Jessica is a sought-after expert on the strategic and cultural approaches needed to ensure a strong market entry and ongoing success in China's dynamic and rapidly changing marketplace.

 With the above changes, Planting Hope has enlarged the total seats on its board of directors from five to six.